Friends, Now

 The morning appeared bright and sunny until we went out to my car to start the drive to the clinic.
 The details of this particular day are out there for anyone to look at, so I won’t go into those now.
 I will just say that we never got to the appointment.

-And, because most of the town where the cancer clinic was located ended up incinerated that day, by the time her doctor had relocated elsewhere and was taking patients again, a couple of months had elapsed.
+And because most of the town where the cancer clinic was located was all but burned down that day, by the time her doctor had relocated and was taking patients again, a couple of months had elapsed.
 Even when they were taking patients again, it took another couple of months for the new diagnoses to be made.

 And considering my wife’s other issues, this probably is correct.

-She started the preparation for her new rounds of chemotherapy.
-We were assured this new diagnose was a good thing since they could cure lymphoma.
+She started the preparation for her new rounds of chemotherapy as soon as we could, once she had the new diagnosis.
+We were assured that this new diagnosis was a good thing, since they could cure lymphoma.
 We were told there was an 80% chance of a cure, and with the addition of stem cell infusion after the cancer was in remission, she would have new bone marrow to go with it.
 She never got there.

 Halfway through the pause between first and second treatment, this plan for beating lymphoma ran into a snag.